vasalerno/RNAi-CAM/README.md

 ```bash
 crontab -e
 ```
-Now comment out the lines that refer to dayShift and nightShift scripts.
-It should look like this:
+Now comment out the lines that refer to the Recording Scipt as seen above.

 Remember to uncomment these lines before actually deploying the unit.
-Note also that nightShift runs at startup and will put the unit to sleep after 10 seconds.
-If a unit must be deployed at night, edit the crontab during the day ahead of time.

 ## Check videos
 Videos are recorded as .h264s, which are great for file sizes but a bit cumbersome to convert and view.
 We have written some utility functions to help out with this.
 First, for the nest and outside videos, a single frame from each video is now output automatically to check framing, etc